DucksDontDev/surf-bot/README.md

 1. Inventory Editor (skins/stickers/medals)
 2. Model Changer (able to make your pistol look like an AK47, etc)
 3. Auto Tool (ocassionally plays around with your knife & weapons, swinging them about and inspecting)
-4. Auto A & D with key disablers (used for automatically surfing)
+4. Auto A & D with key disablers (semi surf bot)
 5. BHOP (automatically bhops with legit strafe for you)
 6. SURF BOT (automatically surfs for you, requiring no user action)